hashicorp/terraform/website/docs/configuration/functions/type.html.md

 -> **Note:** This function is available only in Terraform 1.0 and later.

-`type` retuns the type of a given value.
+`type` returns the type of a given value.

 Sometimes a Terraform configuration can result in confusing errors regarding inconsistent types.
 This function displays terraform's evaluation of a given